Working with Electricity

 • touching electrical equipment and a grounded object any place where water is present

 • Know where the circuit breakers are at your location and do not overload any circuit.
 If a circuit breaker trips when you turn on your lights, it means that you have overloaded the circuit.
-Do not reset the circuit breaker and try again.
+Do not reset the circuit breaker; try again.
 Plug some of the lights into other circuits at the location before resetting the circuit breaker.

-• Carry, as part of your equipment, an extension cable which has a Ground Fault Circuit Interrupter (GFCI).
+• Carry, as part of your equipment, an extension cable that has a Ground Fault Circuit Interrupter (GFCI).
 A GFCI device will break the circuit if there is a surge of electricity which can occur when a person is accidentally grounded.
 GFCIs are essential when working around water or moisture.

-• Older locations which have only the two-prong type outlets must be avoided.
+• Older locations that have only the two-prong type outlets must be avoided.
 These outlets are not grounded and present a significant risk of electrical shock.
 Also, if your location uses the old screw-in fuses, do not shoot there.
 If that location is essential to your film, you must provide electricity from a rented generator.

-• Never use aluminum ladders or any metal supports such as kitchen step stools when working with electricity.
+• Never use aluminum ladders or any metal supports, such as kitchen step stools, when working with electricity.

 • Tape down electrical cables.
 If rubber matting is available, use it over cables and tape the matting down.

 • Never place lights under or near a sprinkler head.
-The heat can set off the sprinklers which will cause extensive water damage.
+The heat can set off the sprinklers, which will cause extensive water damage.

 • Never touch two lights at the same time.
-If one of them is improperly grounded, you will become an electrical conductor and you will receive a shock.
+If one of them is improperly grounded, you will become an electrical conductor, and you will receive a shock.

-• Do not reach for an electrical appliance that has fallen into water.
+• Do not reach for an electrical appliance that has fallen into the water.
 Unplug the device immediately.

 • Always hold the cable connector or plug when disconnecting a cable.
 Never pull from the cable.
 Doing so will weaken the wires inside the cable and can disconnect the grounding wire.